0x20/hackerspace-blueprint/4-the-board.md

 This isn't necessarily to get their approval, more to give them a chance to stop you if they think it's a bad idea. *Note: If something has been decided on a meeting with the board present, you can assume the board doesn't have any objections to it, and you can just do it.*

 Moreover, if people are abusing the space, people in the space, or you, then it's best to inform the board.
-You're free to ask help from anyone you feel comfortable with, but it's best to also inform a board member to prevent so that they can intervene help when someone harasses multiple people in private.
+You're free to ask help from anyone you feel comfortable with, but it's best to also inform a board member so that they can intervene when someone harasses multiple people in private.

 ## Who should be in the board?